-- 1. That the Budget Policy and Guidelines be approved as the basis for compilation of the 2006/2007 to 2008/2009 Operational and Capital Budgets. - 2.
-That new operations and the expansion of existing operations on the operating budget be motivated to Council before inclusion in the operating budget. - 3.
-That Council makes provision for an average increase in tariffs for services of not more than the consumer price index when drafting the 2006/2007 to 2008/2009 Budgets. - 4.
-That the guideline of 13% surplus on turnover by the National Electricity Regulator (NER) and the proposed tariff increase of 5% on electricity be taken into consideration when the percentage increase in electricity tariffs is considered. - That the refuse removal tariffs are determined in such a way that it results in a budgeted break-even situation. - 6.
+- 1. That the Budget Policy and Guidelines be approved as the basis for compilation of the 201/2012 to 2013/2014 Operational and Capital Budgets. - That new operations and the expansion of existing operations on the operating budget be motivated to Council before inclusion in the operating budget. - 3.
+That Council makes provision for an average increase in tariffs for services of not more than the consumer price index as detailed in 8.1.3 above when drafting the 2011/2012 to 2013/2014 Budgets. - 4.
+That the guideline of 20.38% surplus on turnover by the National Electricity Regulator (NER) will be used to determine the increment on electricity charges. - 5.
+That the refuse removal tariffs are determined in such a way that it results in a budgeted break-even situation. - 6.
 That the proposed targets for the expenditure categories be approved. - 7 That Council takes cognisance of the SALGBC agreement on salary increases and its impact on the remuneration budget. - 8.
-That Departments indicate in their operational plans, their annual and deferred repair and maintenance requirements. - 9.
-That the Director Finance ensures that GAMAP is implemented not later than 1 July 2006. - 10.
-That the compilation of a valuation roll, to include the rural areas be commenced with as a matter of urgency. - 11.
+That Departments indicate in their operational plans, their annual and deferred repair and maintenance requirements.

+- 9. That the Director Finance ensures that GRAP is implemented is fully implemented by 30 June 2012. - 10.
 That the Municipal Manager be requested to establish a committee representative from the rural area to consider the process of implementation of assessment rates in the rural areas. - 12.
-That Heads of Departments submit operational plans in line with the budget reform process as part of the budget process for the 2006/2007 financial year. - 13.
+That Heads of Departments submit operational plans in line with the budget reform process as part of the budget process for the 2011/2012 financial year. - 13.
 That in terms of section 17(1)(e) of the MFMA this policy be reviewed on annual basis and the reviewed policy tabled to Council for approval as part of the budget process.

-OPERATIONAL FLOW OF BUDGET PROCESS FOR 2006/2007 TO 2008/2009
+OPERATIONAL FLOW OF BUDGET PROCESS FOR 2011/2012 TO 2013/2014